About me

 Additional information

-Sessions are 50 minutes long, and you can choose whether to schedule a fixed number or keep an open-end, based on your preferences and needs.
-This approach can be reviewed and adjusted at any time.
+Sessions are 50 minutes long.
+You can choose to set a fixed number of sessions or keep the work open-ended, whichever suits your preferences and needs.
+This can be reviewed and adjusted at any time.

 When I work